 Without adequate water, it's harder for your body to

-The right type of water, in the right amount, is essential to feeling good on the trail.
-As important as the right mix of carbohydrates, fats and protein!
+The right type of clean water, in the right amount, is essential to feeling good on the trail.

 That's why staying hydrated should be a top priority on the trail.

 And what about water in the form of sports drinks?

 But the most important thing: make sure your hiking water is clean and free of microscopic trouble makers.

 Have you ever heard the expression "You are what you eat?"